 An avowed fan of Queens rapper Nas, Murad scribbles poems in a notebook, impressing foreign poverty-tourists with rhymes, as they marvel at his knowledge of American rap.
 One day, Murad befriends local hotshot MC Sher (Siddhant Chaturvedi), who forces him out of his shell and into the rap battle arena, and Murad begins his ascent to stardom.
 Like his relationship with Safeena (Alia Bhatt), Murad has to keep his life as a rapper hidden from his family — especially his short-tempered father Aftab (Vijay Raaz), who’s toiled too hard to see his son waste the education he has provided him.

 Murad’s successes are initially small, but meaningful: the first time he performs, the first time he records in a studio, the first time he enters a club from which he was previously turned away.
-Little by little,
+Little by little, he challenges his invisibility, but also attracts

 The Juggernaut tells untold, smart South Asian stories and news you won't find anywhere else.